-Both $RI(Y)$ or $I(\overline{Y})$ are defined as complexes of groups and the assigned group of any simplex of either $RI(Y)$ or $I(\overline{Y})$ is isomorphic to the direct product of two finitely generated free groups (especially called a \textit{join group}).
-To emphasize these facts, we define a class of complexes of groups, called complexes of join groups.
+Both $RI(Y)$ and $I(\overline{Y})$ are defined as complexes of groups, the assigned group of any simplex of which is isomorphic to the direct product of two finitely generated free groups (especially called a \textit{join group}).
+To emphasize this fact, we define a class of complexes of groups, called complexes of join groups.
 A \textit{complex of join groups} is a complex of groups whose cells are simplices and the assigned groups are join groups with specific properties.
 A \textit{semi-morphism} between complexes of join groups is a map such that (1) it becomes a combinatorial map if we ignore the assigned groups and (2) it preserves a certain inclusion structure of assigned groups.
 The precise definitions and properties related to complexes of join groups and semi-(iso)morphisms are established in Section \ref{3.2}.

 \begin{thmx} The action $\pi_1(Y)\curvearrowright I(\overline{Y})$ induced from the action $\pi_1(Y)\curvearrowright \overline{Y}$ is by semi-isomorphisms and the quotient map $\rho_Y:I(\overline{Y})\rightarrow RI(Y)$ is a semi-morphism. \end{thmx}